Script for Adobe InDesign

 When a layout element is selected and the button Selection is clicked, the result varies based on the type of element that is selected.

 Images in rectangular frames — a frame of matching position and size is created on the varnish layer.
+The matching varnish frame includes the keyline (stroke) of the original image frame.
 The frame dimensions are altered in two circumstances: 1. image content does not fill the frame, in which case, the varnish shape is sized no larger than the image content.
-2. The frame extends past the document bleed, in which case, the varnish shape is sized so that it does exceed the document bleed.
+2. The frame extends past the document bleed, in which case, the varnish shape is sized so that it does not exceed the document bleed.

 Images masked using clipping path — if the selected image has either a Photoshop or InDesign clipping path applied, the image container is duplicated and the image is removed, leaving a polygon shape that matches the clipping path shape.
 The new element is moved to the varnish layer and its fill color is assigned the varnish swatch.